 Program on Evaluating International Influences on Democratic Development

-The Program examines the influence of international factors on democratic development around the world since the Second World War.
+(Completed) The Program examines the influence of international factors on democratic development around the world since the Second World War.

 Seven new books have been released by CDDRL affiliated faculty members Joshua Cohen, James Fishkin, Michael McFaul, Kathryn Stoner-Weiss, Joshua Teitelbaum, and Jeremy Weinstein.
 Read more »

 As the date of the American withdrawal from Iraq approaches, there are four key imperatives that must be addressed and important goals to be achieved to help assure that recent progress will not be reversed once the American withdrawal takes place, CDDRL Director and FSI Senior Fellow Larry Diamond argues in a recent op ed in the Arabic magazine, The Majalla.
 Read more »

 Tom Friedman features Diamond, his new book in NYT columnCDDRL in the news: New York Times on May 7, 2008